-AP CALCULUS AB (351) 5 Credits
+AP CALCULUS AB (351)

-Prerequisite: Successful completion of Pre-Calculus Honors.
-Full Year
+Prerequisite: Successful completion of Pre-Calculus.

-Grades 10-12

 This course is recommended to students with a strong four-year background in college prep mathematics.
 The curriculum includes theory of limits, continuity, mean value theorem, properties and applications of differentiation and integration.
 This Advanced Placement course is taught at a college level.
 Students must possess a strong interest in mathematics and be willing to devote extra time to this course.
-A minimum grade of B or higher in Pre-Calculus Honors is a good predictor for success in this course.
+A minimum grade of B or higher in Pre-Calculus Honors or a B+ or higher in Precalculus CP and teacher recommendation can be a good predictor for success in this course.
 It is expected that all students take the AP Calculus AB exam in May.

-INTRODUCTION TO CALCULUS BC HONORS (340) Prerequisite: Successful completion of Algebra 2 Honors.
+INTRODUCTION TO CALCULUS BC HONORS (340) 5 Credits Prerequisite: Successful completion of Algebra 2 Honors.
+Full Year Grades 10-11

 This course incorporates an abstract, formal approach to mathematics and is intellectually rigorous.
 The topics covered include function theory, analytic geometry, trigonometry, discrete mathematics and an introduction to limit theory with application to derivatives.
 Students must demonstrate their grasp of essential concepts through their interactions with each other.
 Challenge problems, calculator labs and group work extend and expand text material and provide opportunities for students to communicate mathematical understanding.
 This course is recommended for those planning careers in fields related to mathematics or science and who enjoy and have a strong interest in the study of mathematics.
 A minimum grade of B+ or higher in Algebra 2 Honors is a good predictor for success in this course.
-This course is a suggested prerequisite for the BC Level of Advanced Placement Calculus.